 Card Services - The office issues the MyJacks Card, which is the official identification and access card for students, faculty and staff.
 The card is also used for Hobo Dough - a prepaid, stored-value account that is the convenient, cashless way to pay for purchases on and off campus.

-Chemistry Resource Room - The Chemistry Resource Room is a department resource to help students with chemistry concepts, homework and test preparation.
+Chemistry Help Center - The Chemistry Resource Room is a department resource to help students with chemistry concepts, homework and test preparation.

 College Dean's Office - The College Dean's Office can be used for changing a major and creating petitions and appeals.